valiton-forks/oxvm_eshop/README.rst

 ``vagrant destroy && vagrant up`` for the process to stat over from a clean state.

+To double check the merged version of configuration just run ``vagrant config``.

 Hint: you have to care for the syntax/semantics at yourself.
 So, if you get an error while ``vagrant provision`` your personal.yml is the start point for troubleshooting.
 Has every entry value?
 At the moment no empty entries will work.

 Examples
 --------